Manage .NET (C#) solutions, projects, and files

 Manage projects and files in your solution

-Add a new project to the solution
+Add a new project from the Solution tool

 Use dotnet project templates to create a project of the desired type.